claudiomenghi/TACK/timedAutomata/README.md

-# A checker for Timed Automata
+# Timed Automata
+This module contains the classes that describe Timed Automata and a parser that can be used to load Timed Automata from files.

 ### Generating the parser
 1. run 'gradle generateGrammarSource'